Shellyspike/Primo/Primo.Python_en.md

 ### Add Function Element

 Adds a Python function to the project.
-Properties:
+If both the path to the Python script file and the Python script text are specified, the value from the file takes precedence.

+Includes the following properties:

 1. **Script** (Required):
    - Text – Required.
 The text of the script.